Types of Workplace Harassment (and How to Stop Them)

 Instances and Expressions

-Discrimination can take the form of unfair treatment, skewed judgment, or excluding behaviors.
+Discrimination can be unfair treatment, skewed judgment, or excluding behaviors.
 Effectively combating discrimination requires an understanding of its subtle indicators.

 Legal Framework